 Typically a reminder from your Resident Assistant will be sufficient to correct minor concerns.
 For situations where a reminder is not successful, the following action will take place:

-- A Resident Assistant will write a description of what occurred on an Incident Report and give it to the Housing Coordinator.
+- A Resident Assistant will write a description of what occurred in an Incident Report

 - If you are found responsible for a violation, sanctions will be issued.
 Non-compliance with sanctions will result in further disciplinary action.